WolfSashok/porta/README.txt

 /images - Dockers files
 /logs - there are log files (nginx ...)
-/www - there is working directory with scripts.
+/www - there is working directory with scripts. algoritm.sh - bash script to solve the algorithm

 ==============================================================================================